Subprefectures in France

-The civil servant in charge of a subprefecture is the subprefect, assisted by a general secretary.
-Between May 1982 and February 1988, subprefects were known instead by the title Deputy Commissioner of the Republic (commissaire adjoint de la République).
-Where the administration of an arrondissement is carried out from a prefecture, the general secretary to the prefect carries out duties equivalent to those of the subprefect.
+The term properly applies to the government office headed by the subprefect, a civil servant representing the central government, as well as the building that houses it.
+(Between May 1982 and February 1988, subprefects were known instead by the title of deputy commissioner of the Republic, commissaire adjoint de la République.)
+The subprefect is assisted by a secretary general; in the arrondissement where the prefecture is located, its secretary general carries out duties equivalent to those of the subprefect.

-The municipal arrondissements of Paris, Lyon and Marseille are divisions of the commune rather than the prefecture.
-They are not arrondissements in the same sense.
+The municipal arrondissements of Paris, Marseille and Lyon are special divisions of the commune rather than the department, and do not have a subprefect.